-Please note that this is the final editor's draft circulated within the ATNP.
+Please note that this is the final editor's draft of the "Manual of Technical Provisions for the Aeronautical Telecommunication Network (ATN) - ICAO DOC 9705/AN956 - as circulated within the ATNP.
 This text will be passed to ICAO for publication.
-However, it should be noted that this text in no way replaces the ICAO version nor can it be considered of equal status.
+However, it should be noted that this text in no way replaces the ICAO version, nor can it be considered to be of equal status.
 The official definitive version is that published in hardcopy by ICAO and all claims of compliance must be made against that version.